wormhole-foundation/demo-cctp-transfer/README.md

  - **Automatic transfer** – fully automated transfer where steps are executed in one command
  - **Partial manual transfer** – completing a transfer from a given transaction ID (in case of an interrupted or incomplete transfer)

+For a complete tutorial on performing cross-chain transfers using CCTP from scratch, please take a look at the [Wormhole CCTP Tutorial](https://wormhole.com/docs/tutorials/messaging/cctp/).

 ## Prerequisites

 Before you begin, ensure you have the following: